octronic-uk/rpi-web-remote/README.md

 ### Key Features
 * Pi-Hosted Web Application.
 No need to install an app on each device.
-* Define pins as input or output.
-* Name pins for easy access.
+* Define pins as input/output and name them for easy access.
+* Script GPIO pin actions.
+* Send ASCII commands to serial devices such as Arduino.
+* UI is updated asynchronously by socket.io
 * Runs on any device with a modern web browser.
 * Great starting point for home automation or remote management projects.
 * Support for sending serial commands to external devices such as Arduino.